XueQiangFan/XueQiangFan/README.md

 ⛹️ ⛹️‍♂️ ⛹️‍♀️ ⛹️ ⛹️‍♂️ ⛹️‍♀️ ⛹️ ⛹️‍♂️ ⛹️‍♀️ ⛹️ ⛹️‍♂️ ⛹️‍♀️ ⛹️ ⛹️‍♂️ ⛹️‍♀️ ⛹️ ⛹️‍♂️ ⛹️‍♀️

-🔭 I'm Xueqiang Fan, a Ph.D. student Hefei University of Technology, major in School of Computer and Information.
+🔭 I'm Xueqiang Fan, a Ph.D. student major in School of Computer and Information.
 My current research interests include pattern recognition, data mining, machine learning and its applications to polarization imaging and bioinformatics.

 📫 How to contact with me: xstrongf@163.com